utce-docs/.github/ADD_NEW_COURSE.md

    - Encourage collaboration, pull requests, and issue reporting to foster a healthy and active project community.

 Congratulations!
 You have successfully created a new repository for your course.
-Thank you for your time and efforts!
+Thank you for your time and effort!